snok/drf-openapi-tester/docs/configuration.rst

 PATH
 ~~~~

-Path takes the file path of your OpenAPI schema file. this is only required if you're using the ``StaticSchemaLoader`` loader class.
+The path parameter is only required if you're using the ``StaticSchemaLoader`` loader class, and just lets the loader class know where your schema is located in your project.

 *Example*: